Updated: 15th May 2023

 There’s a lot to be said for customer loyalty.
 As well as being a lot cheaper to sell to existing customer rather than new ones, current customers are also 67% more likely to spend more than a newbie.

 You can keep your customers coming back with a loyalty or rewards scheme.
 By rewarding customers who choose your business, they’re more likely to come back and refer a friend (which you could also incentivise as part of a promotion).
-For restaurants, cafés, and certain tourist spots like museums, loyalty cards a great option.
+For restaurants, cafés, and certain tourist spots like museums, loyalty cards are a great option.
 Hotels and theme parks would benefit better from an online points system or email flow.

 Find out more about customer retention strategies you can implement for your business here.